Skip to navigation Skip to content

 Low Income Health Care Card (LIC)

-• have had a substantial change in circumstances beyond their control since arriving in Australia to reside, or
+• have had a substantial change in circumstances beyond their control since they first arrived in Australia, or

 • have a dependent child meeting the definition of an FTB child